angular-buch/website-articles/blog/2025-10-signal-forms-part2/README.md

 hidden: true
 ---

-In [Part 1](../2025-10-signal-forms-part1/README.md), we covered the fundamentals of Signal Forms.
-Now let's dive deeper into advanced validation scenarios and schema patterns that make Signal Forms truly powerful for complex form requirements.
+In this part of our blog series about Signal Forms in Angular, we will explore advanced validation scenarios and schema patterns that make Signal Forms truly powerful for complex form requirements.
+We will learn about custom schema validation, cross-field validation, conditional validation, asynchronous validation, and how to handle server-side errors gracefully.

 > ⚠️ **Experimental Feature:** Signal Forms are currently an experimental feature in Angular.
 The API and functionality may change in future releases.

 ## Advanced Validation Scenarios

-Beyond basic field validation, Signal Forms support several advanced validation patterns that are common in real-world applications.
+Beyond basic field validation (as we learned it in [Part 1](/blog/2025-10-signal-forms-part1/)), Signal Forms support several advanced validation patterns that are common in real-world applications.

 ### Custom Validation Functions

-Sometimes the built-in validators aren't sufficient for your needs.
+With the built-in validator functions, like `required` or `minLength`, you can cover many common validation scenarios.
-Signal Forms allow you to create custom validation logic using the `validate()` function.
+For more specific requirements, Signal Forms allow you to create custom validation logic using the `validate()` function.

-Let's extend our registration form with a more complex data model that includes nested objects and arrays:
+Let's extend our registration form with a more complex data model that includes nested objects and arrays.
+We add an array of newsletter topics and two password fields for confirmation:

 ```typescript
 export interface RegisterFormData {